SarahWoods/learning-journal/README.md

 ## About Me

 I am an HR professional by trade and brand new to the coding world.
 I work in the Tech field and want to have a better understanding of coding.
-You can read more about me here.
+You can read more about me at my [GitHub Profile] (https://github.com/SarahWoods).